rvarttinen/spring-example-magic/README.md

 ```
 Building the code will also execute the tests in the project.

-It is recommended to use a tool like Postman (https://www.postman.com/downloads/) to make invocations to the service and try different 'Accept' headers to the results.
+It is recommended to use a tool like Postman (https://www.postman.com/downloads/) to make invocations to the service and try different 'Accept' headers to see the results.
 Running the service in an Windows environment:

 ```